Putting Patients First

 The grant is funding a major renovation project to create an Interventional Radiology Suite.
 The current equipment is more than 20 years old.

 Physicians and administrators are thrilled about the project, and more than eager to talk about it.

-Dr. Davika Jajoo, chair of the hospital's radiology department, said the suite will feature '"state of the art" technology and will be a big improvement over what physicians had been using.
+Dr. Davika Jajoo, chair of the hospital's radiology department, said the suite will feature "state-of-the-art" technology and will be a big improvement over what physicians had been using.

 "This puts us on the same level as Beth Israel (Hospital) in Boston," she said.
-The technology will offer what patients need in a community setting and in an evironment with which they are familiar, Jajoo said.
+The technology will offer what patients need in a community setting and in an environment with which they are familiar, Jajoo said.

 Christine Cooper, Interventional Radiology Service manager, said technology scheduled to be delivered in January is a General Electric fluoroscopy machine.